What if a mental health issue keeps me from working?

-Our Workers Compensation law firm recently had the opportunity to represent a Stillwater man who had developed PTSD as a result of his job.
+Our Minnesota-based law firm recently had the opportunity to represent a Stillwater man who had developed PTSD as a result of his job.
 We fought the insurance company and secured a large settlement which compensated him for his past and future wage loss, medical expenses, and his permanent partial disability (PPD) due to his mental and physical work injuries.

-Minnesota Workers Compensation laws changed in October 1, 2013 when PTSD became a compensable standalone work injury.
+Minnesota Workers Compensation laws changed in October 1, 2013 when PTSD became a compensatable standalone work injury.
 Prior to that date, individuals suffering from PTSD were not entitled to any wage loss or medical benefits under the Minnesota Workers’ Compensation system unless a physical work-related injury had also occurred.

 If you believe you have a work-related mental health issue, contact us.
 Our experienced Minnesota workers comp attorneys can review your case, answer your questions, and help you understand your legal options.

 If you have been diagnosed with a mental illness which is not work-related, you may want to consider applying for short and long term disability benefits.
 Mental illnesses, such as depression, anxiety, bipolar disorder, and PTSD may qualify for long term disability benefits.

 Typically, most long term disability plans offer coverage for a mental illness as long as that mental illness prevents you from returning to your job.
 Most policies offer coverage for individuals up to 24 months, while some other plans may offer more or less coverage.